Gastroenteritis In Children

 In children, most cases of mild, uncomplicated gastroenteritis last about two to three days.
 However, even after most symptoms go away, your child may continue to have occasional loose stools for more than a week.

 It would be ideal never to get these infections in the first place and being up-to-date with your child's vaccines can help reach that goal.
 For example, young infants should receive the rotavirus vaccine, which has been shown to protect children against 85% to 98% of severe illness from rotavirus.
-There is also a hepatitis A vaccine now universally recommended for all toddlers 12 to 23 months of age.
+There is also a hepatitis A vaccine universally recommended for all toddlers 12 to 23 months of age (and catch-up doses of this vaccine for older toddlers and children).

 In addition, to help prevent gastroenteritis in all members of your family, you can take the following steps:

-Wash your hands frequently, especially after using the toilet, after changing diapers and after caring for a child with diarrhea.
+- Wash your hands frequently with soap and water, especially after using the toilet, after changing diapers and after caring for a child with diarrhea.
+An alcohol-based hand sanitizer should NOT be used alone.

-Wash your hands before and after preparing food, especially after handling raw meat.
+- Wash your hands with soap and water before and after preparing food, especially after handling raw meat.
+An alcohol-based hand sanitizer should NOT be used alone.

 If your child attends day care, make sure that all day-care personnel wash their hands frequently, especially after changing soiled diapers and before preparing food.
 Also, check that your center follows pediatricians' standard recommendations for managing cases of diarrhea: